walakaka77/test-doc-site/parent-page-canine-chronicles/child-page-1-behaviour-mod-fundametals/grandchild-page-1-positive-or-negative-reinforcement/positive-or-negative-reinforcement.markdown

 {: .warning}
-> Negative reinforcement involves the application of an aversive stimulus—this means you're applying a form of pressure or discomfort to discourage unwanted behaviour.
-However, it's crucial to make the desired behaviour absolutely clear and provide immediate relief from the aversive stimulus once the correct behaviour is displayed.
+> Negative reinforcement involves the removal of an aversive stimulus.
+By design, if the aversive stimulus is not already present, the handler would have to apply the aversive stimulus.
+Sounds like punishment?
+Because it is -- you are re applying a form of pressure or discomfort to discourage unwanted behaviour.
 >
-> This approach requires precise timing, consistency, and patience to ensure that your dog can make the correct association without experiencing undue stress or confusion.
+> Because negative reinforcement generally requires the application of an aversive stimulus.
+The risk of applying this technique is higher and should only be executed based on instructions from a professional dog trainer.

 ### **The Nuanced Role of Conditioned Aversive Signals**